Logo

 Adolf Hitler was the only realistic candidate, and Alfred Hugenberg decided that he would use the Nazi Party leader to get his way.

-On 6 January 1930, Alfred Hugenberg was summoned to meet President Paul von Hindenburg, who told him that now the Young Plan had been passed, he had no more need for Muller, and he was planning to bring in a new "presidential" government very soon that would be "anti-parliamentary and anti-Marxist".
+On 6 January 1930, Alfred Hugenberg was summoned to meet President Paul von Hindenburg, who told him that now the Young Plan had been passed, he had no more need for Muller, and he was planning to bring in a new presidential government very soon that would be "anti-parliamentary and anti-Marxist".

-Much to Hindenburg's vexation, Alfred Hugenberg refused to take part, maintaining that he not be a cabinet minister in a government that paid reparations.
+Much to Hindenburg's vexation, Alfred Hugenberg refused to take part, maintaining that he would not be a cabinet minister in a government that paid reparations.

 That Alfred Hugenberg was incapable of controlling his own delegation led Hitler to openly mock him as a weak leader.